 Mrs Luana Smith (MBE) – Chair

-“I have been doing voluntary work with the Chinese community since my student days, leading to a great deal more voluntary work as well as paid work.
-This includes being a medical interpreter, a member of the Criminal Justice Board Diversity Panel and providing training on food hygiene courses.
+“Luana Smith has been doing voluntary work with the Chinese community since her student days, which led to a great deal more voluntary work as well as paid work.
+This includes working as a medical interpreter, serving as a member of the Criminal Justice Board Diversity Panel, and providing training on food hygiene courses.

-I have been the Chairperson of the following: Hull Chinese Cultural Centre, CJS – Combined Ethnic Communities, Hull & East Riding Race Equality Council: Personal Committee, Education and Training Committee and Executive Committee, Humberside Police Force Independent Advisory Group.
-HANA HR and Volunteering Sub-Committee.
+She has been Chairperson of the following organisations: Hull Chinese Cultural Centre, CJS – Combined Ethnic Communities, Hull & East Riding Race Equality Council (Personal Committee, Education and Training Committee and Executive Committee), and the Humberside Police Force Independent Advisory Group.
+She has also served as Chair of the HANA HR and Volunteering Sub-Committee.

-At present, I am the Chairperson of: Hon Lok Senior Association, Humber Black Practitioners & Learners Network, This has given me an opportunity to work with very diverse groups of people and has enabled me to increase my knowledge many times over.
-With my knowledge and qualifications, including a Masters Degree in “Racism & Ethnicity Studies”, I have been providing Diversity and Quality Training to the Criminal Justice Board.
-I am also a “Faith Matters” trainer for Hull City Council.
+At present, Luana is Chairperson of the Hon Lok Senior Association, the Humber Black Practitioners & Learners Network.
+These roles have given her the opportunity to work with very diverse groups of people and have enabled her to increase her knowledge many times over.
+With her qualifications, including a Master’s Degree in “Racism & Ethnicity Studies”, she has been providing Diversity and Quality Training to the Criminal Justice Board.
+She is also a “Faith Matters” trainer for Hull City Council.

-With my training and experience, I have skills and knowledge about equal opportunities, people from diverse backgrounds as well as local health and social care issues.
-I also have excellent communication skills, including the ability to review documents and to produce reports for the Criminal Justice Board.
+Through her training and experience, Luana has developed skills and knowledge about equal opportunities, people from diverse backgrounds, and local health and social care issues.
+She also possesses excellent communication skills, including the ability to review documents and produce reports for the Criminal Justice Board.

-I am married with two grown up children, in the teaching profession and have lived in Hull for over 30 years.”
+She is married with two grown-up children who are in the teaching profession, and she has lived in Hull for over 30 years.“

 Rosamund Jump – Vice Chair

-I came to live in the Hull area in the 1960s and the majority of my working life was spent working for a Hull based national food company, majoring on computer training and system upgrades.
+Rosamund Jump came to live in the Hull area in the 1960s.
+The majority of her working life was spent working for a Hull-based national food company, majoring on computer training and system upgrades.

-Since 2007 I have been an East Riding Councillor and also latterly a Parish Councillor.
-I am also a School Governor and a trustee on several Trusts.
-I first joined HANA as a Trustee in 2009, serving three years, and was then asked to re-join the Trust, as a private individual, in 2019.
+Since 2007, Rosamund has been an East Riding Councillor and also latterly a Parish Councillor.
+She is also a School Governor and a trustee on several Trusts.
+She first joined HANA as a Trustee in 2009, serving three years, and was then asked to re-join the Trust as a private individual in 2019.

-Hull and the East Riding are very fortunate to have such a diverse population who contribute so much to the character of the area, but in turn rightly deserve support and encouragement.
-I find it very enriching and a privilege to be able to work with my fellow Trustees to further the Trust’s aims and objectives.
-My main objectives are to help and support our minority group and to encourage their integration; and to support and help our CEO, the Chairman and staff and volunteers as best I can.
+Rosamund believes that Hull and the East Riding are very fortunate to have such a diverse population, who contribute so much to the character of the area but in turn rightly deserve support and encouragement.
+She finds it very enriching and a privilege to be able to work with her fellow Trustees to further the Trust’s aims and objectives.
+Her main objectives are to help and support minority groups and to encourage their integration; and to support and help the CEO, the Chairman, staff and volunteers as best she can.

 Pastor Isaac – HR